Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 35.

-HP: See “Chondrules” on page 376.
+HP: See “Chondrules” on page 428.

 36.

-CE: Because chondrules are in meteorites that have even older radiometric ages than earth, chondrules are the oldest solid material in the solar system.
+CE: Because chondrules are in meteorites that have even older radiometric ages than Earth, chondrules are the oldest solid material in the solar system.
 Although chondrules evolved in outer space where temperatures are almost -460°F (492°F below freezing), they required sudden melting temperatures of at least 3,000°F. It is hard to look back that far and determine what could have formed pieces of rock a few millimeters in diameter, quickly melted that rock, and then encased those liquid droplets in other rock.

-[Response: The mystery is solved when one understands the origin of earth’s radioactivity.]
+[Response: The mystery is solved when one understands the origin of Earth’s radioactivity.]

 Meteorites.
 Radioactive decay products in some meteorites require more time to accumulate—at today’s decay rates—than any other rocks ever found in the solar system.